Advocacy Updates for ASAP Members

 Most asylum seekers are receiving initial work permits within 30 days, but delays are growing

-This month, ASAP obtained the Rosario Report (Feb 2025) from U.S. Citizenship and Immigration Services (USCIS) about processing times for initial work permits for asylum seekers.
+This month, ASAP obtained information from U.S. Citizenship and Immigration Services (USCIS) about processing times for initial work permits for asylum seekers.
 Unfortunately, delays are growing, but USCIS continues to process most initial work permit applications for asylum seekers within 30 days.

 Here are the details: